Efficient Randomized Subspace Embeddings for Distributed Optimization under a Communication Budget: Numerical Simulations

-Fig. \ref{fig:DGD-DEF_comparison} compares the empirical convergence rate, defined as $\left.\norm{\xhv_T - \xv_f^*}_2 \middle/\norm{\xhv_0 - \xv_f^*}_2\right.$ versus the bit budget constraint, i.e. $R$ bits per dimension, for solving the least squares problem $\minimize_{\xv \in \Real^n}\frac{1}{2}\norm{\yv - \Av \xv}_2^2$, where $n = 116$, and the entries of $\Av$ are drawn from $\text{Gaussian}^3$ as before.
+Fig. \ref{fig:DGD-DEF_comparison} compares the empirical convergence rate, defined as $\left.\norm{\xhv_T - \xv_f^*}_2 \middle/\norm{\xhv_0 - \xv_f^*}_2\right.$ versus the bit-budget constraint, i.e., $R$ bits per dimension, for solving the least squares problem $\minimize_{\xv \in \Real^n}\frac{1}{2}\norm{\yv - \Av \xv}_2^2$, where $n = 116$, and the entries of $\Av$ are drawn from Gaussian-cubed as before.
 If the algorithm does not converge, the empirical rate is clipped at $1$. \textit{Unquantized GD} has a constant rate equal to $\frac{L - \mu}{L +\mu}$ \cite{nesterov_2014}. \textit{DQGD} proposed in \cite{lin2020achieving} used a predefined sequence of dynamic ranges, and \textit{nearest-neighbor} scalar quantization.
-In comparison, we normalize the input to the quantizer by $\norm{\cdot}_{\infty}$ norm, and since its a scalar quantity and assume that the scalar is transmitted with infinite precision.
-A more comprehensive justification for sending scalars can be found in Appendix \ref{app:quantizing_the_linf_norm}.
-We observe that with \textbf{near-democratic quantization} performs at par with \textbf{democratic} quantization, and both ensure convergence at very low bit budgets.
-Sometimes, it may even perform better because near-democratic representations allow us to choose $N = n$, and hence as seen before, no resolution is lost due to fixed bit budget.
-Even though near-democratic coding performs at par with democratic coding the computational advantage of the former is evident from Fig. \ref{fig:wallclock_time} where we plot the wall-clock time (in seconds) (averaged over 10 realizations) vs. dimension to find these representations.
-The democratic embeddings are obtained by solving \eqref{eq:l_inf_minimization_problem} using CVX and, the near-democratic embeddings are obtained from the closed form expression $\xv = \Sv^{\top}\yv$.
+In comparison, we normalize the input to the quantizer by $\norm{\cdot}_{\infty}$ norm, and since it is a scalar quantity, we assume that it is transmitted with infinite precision.
+A more comprehensive justification for sending scalars can be found in App. \ref{app:quantizing_the_linf_norm}.
+We observe that Near-Democratic Embeddings (\textbf{NDE}) perform at par with Democratic Embeddings (\textbf{DE}), and both ensure convergence at very low bit-budgets.
+Sometimes, it may even perform better because \textbf{NDE} allows us to choose $N = n$, and hence as seen before, no resolution is lost due to the fixed bit-budget.
+Moreover, the computational advantage of \textbf{NDE} is evident from Fig. \ref{fig:wallclock_time} where we plot the wall-clock time (in seconds) (averaged over 10 realizations) vs. dimension to find these embeddings.
+The \textbf{DE}'s are obtained by solving \eqref{eq:l_inf_minimization_problem} using CVX and the \textbf{NDE}'s are obtained from the closed form expression $\xv = \Sv^{\top}\yv$.
 Here, for each $n$, the value of $N$ is chosen to be $N = 2^{\lceil \log_2 n \rceil}$.
-This plot was obtained on a \textit{Dell Vostro with an Intel i5 1.60GHz processor} running \textit{\textit{MATLAB R2014b}}.
+This plot was obtained on a \textit{Dell Vostro} with an \textit{Intel i5 1.60GHz processor} running \textit{\textit{MATLAB R2014b}}.
 Finally, in Fig. \ref{fig:mnist_GD}, we solve the $\ell_2$-regularized least squares problem for the MNIST dataset \cite{lecun_mnist}.
 We use gradient descent where the gradients are compressed, first by \textit{random sparsification} followed by an aggressive $1$-bit quantization for the retained coordinates, so that effectively $R = 0.5$ bits are used per dimension.
-We note that near-democratic embeddings using random orthonormal frames converge for $R = 0.5$, whereas the vanilla compression scheme fails.
+We note that \textbf{NDE}'s using random orthonormal frames converge for $R = 0.5$, whereas the vanilla compression scheme fails.
+For least-square simulations, we use the step-size $\alpha^*$ given by Thm. \ref{prop:DGD_DEF_convergence_rate}.